 Growing tip: Watch the watering.
 Too much can cause pythium.

-If you have the space, adding flowers to your farm can bring a profit and make your market booth look more appealing as well.
+If you have the space, adding flowers to your farm can bring a profit and make your market booth look more appealing.
 This list is a great place to start but keep your eyes out for types of flowers that no one is selling and bring those.
-Whatever you don't sell you can always take to the local florist to see that they might want as well.
+Whatever you don't sell you can always sell to the local florist.

 Finding the right person for the job is hard for any business but it is especially hard to find good help on the farm.
 Here are a few tips to help you find the best workers.